 County will equally have seen the "clearly walked route" at that time and apparently acted contrary to the public interest by not involving the Parish Council or the public in their private agreement.

-The many alternative paths being unsuitable for one reason or another, I therefore focus on the unchallenged use of the Public Footpath leading from the top of the steps at the west end of Blue Anchor promenade past the seaward side of the chalets on the seaward (northern) side of the chalet site.
+As the many alternative paths are unsuitable for one reason or another, I therefore focus on the unchallenged use of the CLAIMED PATH leading from the top of the steps at the west end of Blue Anchor promenade past the seaward side of the chalets on the seaward (northern) side of the chalet site.

 As mentioned above, the Inspector in 2014 stated "there was a clear evidence of use of this area of land . . . . . both in terms of the worn track across the grass and the people I observed doing so".

-An early photo demonstrating unrestricted access to the front of the chalet site in the late 1920's or early 1930's
+An early photo demonstrating unrestricted access to the front of the chalet site in the late 1920's or early 1930's - pedestrian and car parking.

 The wooden chalets beyond were removed on Health and Safety grounds in the 1970's.